averyzhong/hdfs-over-sftp/README.md

 # Configurations
 ## Server config
-Edit the `resources/hdfs-over-sftp.properties` file as yours, some conf like this:
+Edit the `resources/hdfs-over-sftp.properties` file as yours, some config like this:
 ```
 # sftp server host & port
 host = localhost